-What information do you need to submit under Making Tax Digital for Income Tax?
+What information should you submit under Making Tax Digital for Income Tax?
 What are the requirements for relevant persons under the VAT threshold?
 What are the categories of information required?

-- HMRC has finalised categories of 'update information' that relevant persons within the charge to Income Tax must provide in each quarterly update covering:
+- HMRC has finalised categories of 'update information' that relevant persons within the charge to Income Tax must provide.
+Each quarterly update must include:

-- Totals of the amounts falling within income and expenses, in the categories set out below (this list has been updated and major changes are noted).
+- Totals of the amounts falling within income and expenses, in the categories set out below.

-- The quarterly updates will be submitted by the 7th of the following month to your relevant quarter date.
+- The quarterly update must be submitted by the 7th of the month following the end of the relevant quarter.

-- Self-employed: will only be required to submit two figures, total income and total expenditure instead of the totals of the amounts falling within each category listed.
+- Self-employed and landlords are only required to submit two figures, total income and total expenditure instead of the totals of the amounts falling within each category listed.
+This option is also available to a relevant person(s) who jointly let property.

 Non-property businesses